How has consent changed under the GDPR?

 Businesses should record each instance of consent provided and manage these records appropriately.
 The following should be recorded:

-- Time and date of consent being given
+the time and date of consent being given

-- Method of consent (eg whether this was given online or in-person)
+the method of consent (eg whether this was given online or in-person)

 Consent should be reviewed at regular intervals to determine whether it is still sufficient for the current purposes of data processing.
 It is also important to provide individuals with a straightforward method of withdrawing their consent at any time - and records should be updated to reflect any withdrawal of consent.